 Opening Hours: 11 am – 4 am daily

 This is an all-encompassing cultural space.
-The premises are spread over several floors that feature ever-changing art exhibits, an arthouse theatre, and, you guessed it – a rooftop bar.
+The premises are spread over several floors that feature ever-changing art exhibits, an arthouse theatre, and, you guessed it – a rooftop garden and bar.

 Bios often play host to an array of different events.
 Everything from live music and DJs to poetry readings takes place here.